Ilia-Kosenkov/EnumReflector/README.md

 Again, this is achieved by directly initializing array with tuples with constant values, no reflection applied.
 I expect JIT to be able to do some magic here in runtime, though not sure.

+# Plans
 Tests & benchmarks coming later -- it is very well possible that BCL's solution works better.

 The important limitation is that this method works only with the user-defined enums, but it is very easy to fall-back to BCL's implementation for all other cases.

+Another thing is that string-enum value pairs can be also cached as static dictionaries, which will allow much faster enum parsing, relying on dictionary's implementation of search by key.
+This can be done, again, reflection free.